-Types of Blueberries: Which is Just Right for Your Garden?
+There Are Several Different Types of Blueberries.
+Which is Just Right for Your Garden?

 If you want to grow blueberries, it’s important that you choose the correct species of blueberry plant for your area.

-This issue can sometimes be confusing for newbie blueberry growers.
-But I’ll do my best to provide clear explanations of the different types of blueberries and where they should be grown.
+But just so you know – this issue can sometimes be confusing for newbie blueberry growers.
+I’ll do my best to provide clear explanations of the different types of blueberries, though, and where they should be grown.

 Blueberries are native to North America.
 They grow wild in a wide variety of environmental conditions, ranging from the Arctic Circle to the Florida panhandle.

 All of the different blueberry varieties available to gardeners and farmers are the result of breeding programs that have taken the best characteristics of wild blueberries and refined them.